nicnocquee/create-postgresql/cli/README.md

 1. When you run the command, it generates a unique session ID.
 2. It opens a verification URL in your default browser.
 3. The CLI waits for you to complete the verification process.
+This is needed to prevent abuse.
 4. Once verified, it creates a temporary PostgreSQL database.
 5. Finally, it displays the database credentials and connection information.